AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 Below, the available types of editing are listed as well as classes that allow accessing their settings:

-* editing the data grid text
+* editing data grid text
-* editing the data structure (the position of rows) – {api:anychart.core.gantt.edit.StructureEdit}anychart.core.gantt.edit.StructureEdit{api}
+* editing data structure (moving rows) – {api:anychart.core.gantt.edit.StructureEdit}anychart.core.gantt.edit.StructureEdit{api}
-* editing timeline elements (the position, duration, connections) – {api:anychart.core.gantt.edit.ElementEdit}anychart.core.gantt.edit.ElementEdit{api}
+* editing timeline elements (position, duration, connections) – {api:anychart.core.gantt.edit.ElementEdit}anychart.core.gantt.edit.ElementEdit{api}

 **Note:** For the correct work of the Live Edit mode, as well as of Gantt charts in general, the `id` [data field](Data#data_fields) is required.